-3. Use the LiberEat App to double check if own brand options are suitable:
+3. Double check if own brand options are suitable:

 It is easy to become reliant on the free-from aisle, but this can often be more expensive than own-brand products which might also be suitable.
-But, searching for that teensy dreaded BARLEY on a packet of cereal that really doesn’t need it (you know who I mean) can cause significant snow-blindness.
-So, as your popping everything in your basket give it a quick once over with the scan function.
-It will show you instantly if it is suitable and save you money.
+But, searching for that teensy dreaded barley on a packet of cereal that really doesn’t need it (you know who I mean) can cause significant snow-blindness.

 4. Pre-pack snacks.

 Okay, I know you’re already more than aware of this necessity, but it can also be the dullest thing ever.
 Easiest packed lunch for a non-coeliac person?
 Sandwiches.
 Worst packed lunch for someone with coeliac disease?
 Sandwiches.
 Dry holey bread that costs more than you earn?
 No thanks.